Shigella Infection (Shigellosis)

 Outlook / Prognosis

-What is the outlook for people who have shigellosis?
+What is the outlook if I have shigellosis?

-Most people with shigellosis feel better in 4–7 days, but may still be contagious for up to 2 weeks after they recover.
+Most people with shigellosis feel better in four to seven days, but they may still be contagious for weeks after they recover.
 People who have severe infections may be sick for three to six weeks.
 Complications are rare, but they can happen.

 When should I call the doctor about shigellosis?